tlh45342/hcache/README.md

 One of which is "nasdaqlisted.txt".
 Place this in the directory with this and run "process-listings.py" to import the data.
 As a bonus there is a field to indicate if a  symbol is an ETF or not.

+## NOTE:

+requests-cache might be interarsting to look into.

 ## CHANGES

      - 09/12/2021 - v0.0.0 Initial code a lot of stubs.

 ## LICENSE

-pinetrace is licensed under the Apache License, Version 2.0.
+hcache is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.